Giolito fans 12, White Sox send Orioles to 13th loss in row

 Baltimore has been swept in four consecutive series and dropped 20 of 22 overall.

-“We’re hanging around.
-We’re not quitting.
-Guys are competing,” Orioles manager Brandon Hyde said.

 Nick Madrigal hit a tiebreaking triple in the seventh inning as the White Sox completed a four-game sweep.
-The AL Central leaders have won six of seven and climbed a season-high 12 games over .500.
+The AL Centrals have won six of seven and climbed a season-high 12 games over .500.

-“I’ve never seen anybody — I’ve seen some — that never throw an at-bat away,” manager Tony La Russa said of Madrigal.
-“That man does not throw an at-bat away ever, and that’s to our benefit.”

 Giolito (5-4) allowed a run, three hits and three walks in seven innings.
 His 12 strikeouts were one shy of his career high.